This post originally appeared on VICE UK

 So, being the contrarian provocateur that he is, it was only natural that Charlie Brooker should make a sci-fi christmas special for his ongoing exploration of tech-horror, Black Mirror.

 "White Christmas" presents three vaguely intersecting stories set in a near-future world in which the line between social media and IRL has become blurred.
-People all have implanted gadgets called Z-Eyes, allowing them to record and share their experiences in real time.
-Okay, you say – so far, so Google Glass 2.0.
-But, interestingly, the etiquettes and mores of social media have also been internalised, allowing characters in this world to block each other, rendering them as weird, pixellated non-people.
-Like all sci-fi, this premise initially sounds great – all the world's "cutesters" and that one guy from college who re-posts Britain First memes gone forever.
+Gadgets called Z-Eyes have been implanted into all people, allowing them to record and share their experiences in real time.
+OK, you say—so far, so Google Glass 2.0.
+But, interestingly, the etiquettes and mores of social media have also been internalized, allowing characters in this world to block each other, rendering them as weird, pixellated non-people.
+Like all sci-fi, this premise initially sounds great—everyone who posts links to to Glenn Beck and Alex Jones gone forever.
 But, inevitably, it leads to unintended and horrifying consequences.

-But what's really interesting here isn't actually the technobabble or clever-clever commentary on social media.
+But what's really interesting here isn't actually the technobabble or clever commentary on social media.
 What Brooker has done with "White Christmas" is to present a Samuel Beckett play disguised as a science-fiction story.
-This is about the true stuff of Christmas: existential horror, the howling intimation of ultimate meaninglessness and a profound despair at the unending futility of it all.
+This is about the true stuff of Christmas: existential horror, the howling intimation of ultimate meaninglessness, and a profound despair at the unending futility of it all.
 And some food.

 The action opens with Jon Hamm and Rafe Spall waking up on Christmas morning in some kind of cabin in a snowed-in netherworld.
-Neither seems to know quite where they are, or why they are there.
-This framing device is straight-up Endgame stuff – but deftly executed, setting the uncanny, alienating tone of the story to come.
+Neither seem to know quite where they are, or why they are there.
+This framing device is straight-up Endgame stuff—but deftly executed, setting the uncanny, alienating tone of the story to come.

-Hamm proceeds to talk us through a flashback of his life as a Julien Blanc-style pick-up artist, coaching hapless losers to manipulate their way to instantly regrettable fucks at office parties.
-This is an inspired piece of casting: not only is one of the characters in Endgame actually called Hamm, but Don Draper in Mad Men nicely foreshadows the whole PUA phenomenon with his creepy mix of overbearing machismo and advertising strategy.
+Hamm proceeds to talk us through a flashback of his life as a pick-up artist, coaching hapless losers to manipulate their way to instantly regrettable fucks at office parties.
+This is an inspired piece of casting: Not only is one of the characters in Endgame actually named Hamm, but Draper in Mad Men nicely foreshadows the whole PUA phenomenon with his creepy mix of overbearing machismo and advertising strategy.
 This plot line is also our next step into the Beckettian universe that Brooker is creating.
-What could be more sterile, void and Sisyphean than the world of the pick-up artist, forever seeking sex through a manipulative hokum that renders the sex itself completely joyless?
+What could be more sterile, void, and Sisyphean than the world of the pick-up artist, forever seeking sex through a manipulative hokum that renders the sex itself completely joyless?

 And where does the Hamm character ply his trade most effectively?
-Where else but at office Christmas parties – zones of such unfathomable ennui that they can only be dealt with by taking Jane from HR into the disabled loos, or rendering yourself senseless on gak and chartreuse and smashing Terry from accounts' face into the pavement until you stop wishing it was your own.
+Where else but at office Christmas parties—zones of such unfathomable ennui that they can only be dealt with by dunking your head into the punch bowl and stuffing your face with charcuterie until the boss gives his speech and it's time to go home.

-Neatly avoiding any spoilers, Brooker also manages to play a blinder here with the same sex-death dynamic that underpins all Western art, implying that perhaps what all PUAs are really seeking so desperately isn't sex at all, but their own annihilation.
-And if you were Julien Blanc, wouldn't you?
+Neatly avoiding any spoilers, Brooker also manages to play with the same sex-death dynamic that underpins all Western art, implying that perhaps what all PUAs are really seeking so desperately isn't sex at all, but their own annihilation.

-The banality and nullity of modern life are the underlying preoccupation of most of Brooker's pieces – they're like Radiohead albums with better jokes.
+The banality and nullity of modern life are the underlying preoccupation of most of Brooker's pieces—they're like Radiohead albums with better jokes.
 Here, the ambition of the experiment totally pays off; the writing and performances are perfectly pitched, making for really excellent television.
-And, come to think of it, maybe sci-fi is actually the perfect genre for a holiday that revolves around a fat guy riding a sleigh drawn by flying reindeer and an omnipotent Godhead having babies with the still-virginal wife of a Jewish carpenter in what's now the West Bank.
+And, come to think of it, maybe sci-fi is actually the perfect genre for a holiday that revolves around a fat guy riding a sleigh drawn by flying reindeer and an omnipotent God having babies with the still-virginal wife of a Jewish carpenter in what's now the West Bank.

-The only music used in "White Christmas" bar Jon Opstad's original score is Rossini's "Thieving Magpie Overture", nicely referencing A Clockwork Orange, and Wizzard's "I Wish It Could Be Christmas Everyday".
+The only music used in "White Christmas" bar Jon Opstad's original score is Rossini's "Thieving Magpie Overture," nicely referencing A Clockwork Orange, and Wizzard's "I Wish It Could Be Christmas Everyday."
 As one listens to that novelty-glam refrain, Brooker makes one consider its true, horrifying implications.
-What if it was actually Christmas every day – can you imagine anything more terrible?
+What if it were actually Christmas every day—can you imagine anything more terrible?